Becoming a member of Parliament or a State Assembly is the best way at having a career in politics.

 So how does one actually become an MP or an ADUN?

-Based on my one-hour of research on Google, there are basically three avenues for a person to either become an MP or an ADUN;
+There are basically three avenues for a person to either become an MP or an ADUN;

 - Join an established political party – according to the Election Commission (SPR) there are 56 registered political parties in Malaysia that one can join to contest during an election.
 This sounds simple enough, but for the people who join these parties, you would still face the hurdle of actually being nominated as a candidate for your party before you can even think of running in an election for any given constituency.